 In 2014 the market celebrated an unbroken existence of 1,000 years.
 Nobody seems to know where the documents are that prove it started in 1014.
 If they do, it would seem that they are not being disclosed.
 What we know for sure is that Borough Market was first mentioned in 1276 when it was banned from operating on London Bridge.

 It is claimed that, after the first stone London Bridge was completed (being built between 1176 and 1209), a market was opened on the bridge itself.
 Not being very wide, the market must have obstructed traffic on the bridge and caused quite an inconvenience.
-When it was banned, in 1276, an order was made that the market be held further south – in Borough High Street.
+When it was banned, in 1276, an order was made for the market be held further south – in Borough High Street.
 The new location was chosen near the island site, which was partly occupied by the church of St Margaret, surrounded by its churchyard.
 The island site remains to this day, almost opposite the George Inn.

 The City of London received a Royal Charter from Edward VI in 1550 to control all markets in Southwark, which was confirmed by Charles II in 1671.
 However, the market caused such traffic congestion in Borough High Street that in 1754 it was abolished by an Act of Parliament from operating once more.

 The Act allowed for the local parishioners to set up another market on a new site, and in 1756 it began on a 4.5 acre (18,000 m²) site in Rochester Yard, which is on land on the southern side of the church we know as Southwark Cathedral.
 If count London Bridge and Borough High Street, that makes the new site its third throughout history.